SEM 1 dynamics in Cities – connecting Working, Living and Learning

-Social ecosystems can be seen to lie on the nexus of private and public economic activity.
+Social ecosystems can be seen to lie at the nexus of private and public economic activity.
 Market-oriented elite ecosystems (e.g. London Digital City) comprise, for example, clusters of firms of different sizes using high skills and innovative practices that connect digital development, advertising and finance.
 In the UK these ‘niche’ clusters have become situated adjacent to the City of London (e.g. Silicon Roundabout) and once established become a magnet for workers and companies nationally and internationally.
 The Mayor of London’s ‘Tech Capital of the World’ strategy is based on the dynamic of Fintech.
-While these high-innovation and market-oriented ecosystems appear to emerge naturally in a financialised economy, on closer scrutiny they have an inter-dependent relationship with the public realm for their further development.
+While these high-innovation and market-oriented ecosystems appear to emerge naturally in a financialised economy, on closer scrutiny they have an interdependent relationship with the public realm for their further development.
 The work of the Harvard Business School on ‘Enriching the Ecosystem’ makes it clear that this involves not only city infrastructure, such as transport and housing (the responsibilities of regional government), but the creation of connections between education and these clusters of companies; the relationship between small and large businesses; generating ideas and bringing together different leaderships.

 Elite market-oriented clusters can rely on a steady stream of educated labour that is prepared to migrate to the city and is the product of national and international higher education systems that do not necessarily interact directly with these clusters of companies.
 Furthermore, niche market-oriented ecosystems reflect the uneven development of new LSEs and therefore these dynamic islands can sit alongside areas of general stagnation.